songyunlu/container-network-tools/README.md

 # container-network-tools

-Dockerfile for building images that contains most of networking tools for container network troubleshooting.
+Dockerfile for building the image that contains most of the networking tools for container network troubleshooting.

-Following packages are included
+Following packages are included.

 * curl
 * wget
 * iputils-ping